Quickstart for Model Developers#

 det deploy localcommand, the URL is

-determinedusername and click Sign In.
-No password is required.
+determinedand click Sign In.
+A password is not required.

 The figure shows two experiments.
 Experiment 11 has COMPLETED and experiment 12 is still ACTIVE.
 Your experiment number and status can differ depending on how many times you run the examples.